paulscherrerinstitute/pshell/pshell-workbench/src/main/assembly/help/Utility Classes/Snapshot.md

 Constructor arguments:

  * devices(list of ReadableWritable): Snapshot device set.
- * name(optional, list of String): Name for this snapshot.
+ * name(optional, String): Name for this snapshot.
 Determines the persistence folder.
    If ommited uses "default".

 Methods:
   * void clear(): clear the state.
   * List<Exception> take(mode=Mode.PARALLEL): read state from devices.
-    Returns a list of the exceptions - empty in case of success.
+    Returns a list of the errors (Pair<Device Name, Exception>) - empty in case of success.
   * List<Exception> restore(mode=Mode.PARALLEL): write state values to devices.
-    Returns a list of the exceptions - empty in case of success.
+    Returns a list of the errors (Pair<Device Name, Exception>) - empty in case of success.
   * String save(): save current state to a file.
 Returns timestamp.
   * void load(timestamp=None): load state a file with a given timestamp.
 If None, loads the latest.
   * void del(): delete the persistence folder (all snapshots saved for the given name).